Skip to main content

 docker compose version

-Create a docker-compose.yml file somewhere and fill it with the following content:
+Find a location to create the docker-compose.yml file and add the following content:

 version: "3.3"